shinsenter/defer.js/docs/index.md

 **Example**
 Lazy load a Discord chat box.

-This example uses `Defer.dom()` to defer the load of a Discord chat box.
+This example uses `Defer.dom()` to defer a load of a Discord chat box.

 ```html
 <iframe id="discord-widget" title="Discord"